 - 40.1 One 10-minute paid morning rest break and one 30 minute unpaid lunch break will be scheduled within 6 hours after work starts. - Where an Employee is required to work more than two hours overtime after the usual ceasing time of the day or shift they shall be allowed a 20 minute rest break paid at ordinary time rates prior to commencing overtime.
-Employees who take payment in lieu of stopping work for this break will be regarded as having worked a further 20 minutes and shall be paid at overtime rates. - 40.3 An Employee working overtime on a Saturday, Sunday or Public Holiday shall be allowed a 30-minute combined Rest Period/Meal/Crib Break after four hours
+Employees who take payment in lieu of stopping work for this break will be regarded as having worked a further 20 minutes and shall be paid at overtime rates.
+For clarity, this sub-clause replaces the entitlement with respect to the first crib time under clause 18.3(b) of the Award. - 40.3 It is recognised that project operations will be enhanced by staggering meal breaks to enable work to continue or facilitate the efficient movement of people or materials. - The Parties agree that the taking of meal breaks by Employees may be staggered between the hours of 12.00 Noon and 1.00 pm.

-- work, such time to be paid at double ordinary time rates, with a further 20 minute Crib break to be paid at double ordinary time rates if the overtime continues past 8 hours worked. - In the case of overtime work being cancelled by the Employer at the end of the 4-hour minimum or any time thereafter, Employees will, in addition to the payments as prescribed, be paid for the 30 minutes combined Crib/Meal/Rest Period if not already taken. - 40.5 If work proceeds beyond the 4 hours minimum then Employees will be paid for all time so worked.
+- 40.5 An Employee working overtime on a Saturday, Sunday or Public Holiday shall be allowed a 30-minute combined Rest Period/Meal/Crib Break after four hours work, such time to be paid at double ordinary time rates, with a further 20 minute Crib break to be paid at double ordinary time rates if the overtime continues past 8 hours worked. - 40.6 In the case of overtime work being cancelled by Multiplex at the end of the 4-hour minimum or any time thereafter, Employees will, in addition to the payments as prescribed, be paid for the 30 minutes combined Crib/Meal/Rest Period if not already taken. - 40.7 If work proceeds beyond the 4 hours minimum then Employees will be paid for all time so worked.

-40.6 Minimum Break between Shifts
+40.8 Minimum Break between Shifts